Estonia–Russia relations: Accusations of belittlement and glorification of fascism

 There are legitimate organizations representing Waffen SS veterans in Estonia, and former Waffen SS soldiers are paid pensions by the German government.
 While the Nuremberg Trials condemned the Waffen-SS as part of a criminal organisation, conscripts were exempted from that judgment due to being involuntarily mobilized.
 Conscripting natives of occupied territory is considered a war crime under the Geneva Convention.
 The 20th Waffen Grenadier Division of the SS (1st Estonian) is an example of such a conscript formation, the units cannot be accused of committing crimes against humanity.

 According to The New York Times: "Many Russians have accused countries once under the Kremlin’s sway, including Estonia, of not pursuing a full account of some of their citizens' collaborations with the Nazis."
 Martin Arpo, superintendent of Security Police Board disagrees with this Russian view, saying "Both regimes were criminal and committed criminal acts and brought suffering to the Estonian people.
 But the local K.G.B. couldn’t find any more evidence against the Nazi collaborators.
 We haven’t found it either.
 And the K.G.B. was a much larger organization than we are and had powers and methods, shall we say, that are not available to a Western democratic country."

-Accusations of human rights violations

-The Government of Russia, claimed (in 2005) that "there is discrimination against the Russian-speaking minority (not only ethnic Russians but also Russian-speaking Ukrainians, Belarusians and Jews)."
-The Federal Migration Service of Russia has supported a law that would set a language test for anyone planning to work in Russia for more than one year.
-"It is obvious that without knowledge of the Russian language it is impossible to integrate into Russian society," the Russian Migration Service has said.
-The Russian law applies to new immigrants.
-With the restoration of Estonian independence in 1991 the Citizenship Law of 1938, based on the principle of jus sanguinis, came into force.
-Consequently, all Soviet immigrants who had moved into Estonian SSR, when Estonia was under Soviet occupation in 1940–1941 and 1944–1991, as well as to their descendants born before 1992 found themselves with neither Estonian nor Russian citizenship.
-Non-citizen parents can request expedited citizenship for their children born after 1992 if they have been residents of Estonia for five years.
-Continuity of citizenship applied automatically to Russophones who were citizens or descendants of citizens of Republic of Estonia prior 1940.
+Human rights

-The Organization for Security and Co-operation in Europe (OSCE) and the OSCE High Commissioner on National Minorities have declared that they cannot find a pattern of human rights violations or abuses in Estonia.
+The Organization for Security and Co-operation in Europe (OSCE) and the OSCE High Commissioner on National Minorities declared in 1993 that they cannot find a pattern of human rights violations or abuses in Estonia.